21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 ProsCons

-All-in-one: cataloging, RAW processing, layers, effects — no second app neededSmaller ecosystem and community than Adobe
+All-in-one: cataloging, RAW processing, layers, effects, no second app neededSmaller ecosystem and community than Adobe

-Photos stay on your hard drive — no forced cloud syncAI feature quality trails Lightroom and Topaz individually
+Photos stay on your hard drive, no forced cloud syncAI feature quality trails Lightroom and Topaz individually

-Plugin mode for Lightroom and Photoshop usersPerformance can lag on older hardware with large catalogs
+Plugin mode for Lightroom and Photoshop users (MAX edition)Performance can lag on older hardware with large catalogs

 Competitive perpetual pricingSky replacement and object removal trail Luminar Neo

 Output Quality Notes: ON1’s NoNoise AI delivers solid noise reduction that falls between Lightroom’s AI Denoise (slightly below) and Topaz Photo AI (noticeably below).
 Sky Swap is functional but less sophisticated than Luminar Neo’s relighting.
 AI masking accuracy is good on clear subjects, less reliable on complex edges.
 The real value is having everything in one app.
+Note that the perpetual license includes updates to the current version but not major future upgrades, and MAX is required for plugin support and Restore AI.

 Privacy/Licensing Notes: All processing is local.
 No images are uploaded to any cloud service.
 ON1 does not use customer photos for any AI training.
 Full commercial use rights.
 Perpetual license available.